Zekepeke/Computer-Vision-Project/README.md

 ## Features
 - **Live Gesture Recognition**: Use `mediapipeLive.py` for real-time hand gesture detection.
-- **Custom Gesture Training**: Train a neural network on labeled gesture videos using Mediapipe.
+- **Custom Gesture Training**: Train a neural network on labeled landmarks using Mediapipe.

 ---